 After 5 years residing in France, it is considered that the European citizen has established a permanent residence in France and the criteria of sufficient income and complete health coverage for inactive individuals do not apply anymore.

-Therefore, the individual may complete the requirement to register to PUMA.
+Therefore, the individual may complete the requirement to register for PUMA.
 It is possible (but not compulsory) to request a permanent residence permit as a European citizen to the Préfecture after 5 years of uninterrupted residence.

 Without the permanent residence, every PUMA request is examined on a case-by-case basis.

 As you can see, being affiliated to French healthcare as European jobseeker is a challenge.
 The advice given here is based on my professional experience in Global Mobility, the CPAM instructions and legal advice from GISTI, a legal association focusing on immigrant issues.

 However, the CPAM case-by-case basis treatment can show irrelevancies that make it difficult to navigate.
-If your affiliation keeps being rejected and you believe that you meet all the criteria, you may want to consider getting advice from a lawyer specialized in the Social Security Law.
+If your affiliation keeps being rejected and you believe that you meet all the criteria, you may want to consider getting advice from a lawyer specialized in Social Security Law.

 Step-by-step process to affiliate to French healthcare as jobseeker